 11 Top-Rated Tourist Attractions in Tromsø

-The port of Tromsø, Northern Norway's largest city, lies between Narvik and Hammerfest on a small island 217 miles north of the Arctic Circle.
-Established in the 13th Century, Tromsø remains an important fishing port, as well as a popular location from which to view (and study) Norway's famous aurora borealis, or northern lights.
-It's also a great place to experience the midnight sun, visible here from mid-May to mid-July.
+The port of Tromsø, northern Norway's largest city, lies between Narvik and Hammerfest on a small island 349 kilometers north of the Arctic Circle.
+Established in the 13th century, Tromsø remains an important fishing port, as well as a popular location from which to view and study Norway's famous aurora borealis, or northern lights.
+Each year in late January/early February, Tromsø hosts the Northern Lights Festival, a musical extravaganza that attracts artists and symphonic orchestras from across Scandinavia.
+One of the most popular things to do is experience the midnight sun, visible here from mid-May through mid-July.

 Tromsø's northern location and natural harbor ensure the city remains important as a base for Arctic expeditions, as well as for the numerous Norwegian fishing vessels based here.
-It's also a much-used jumping-off point for ferries and cruise ships to and from major ports such as Bergen, and in summer for coastal cruises to destinations such as Spitzbergen.
+It's also a much-used jumping-off point for ferries and cruise ships to and from major ports such as Bergen, and in summer for coastal cruises to destinations such as Spitsbergen.
+Plan your sightseeing adventures in the city with our list of the top-rated tourist attractions in Tromsø.

 See also: Where to Stay in Tromsø